project-infinitys/Pi-inventory-updated/README.md

 Redesign of qb-inventory

 # Change-log
-Fixed Blinking Black Hover On Use Button And Slots
+- Fixed Blinking Black Hover On Use Button And Slots
+- Fixed Item Amount Show Size To View Better
+- Icreased Some Drag Speed

 # Preview